leeway64/Analysis_of_Select_Semiconductor_Industry_Companies/README.rst

 	git clone https://github.com/leeway64/Analysis_of_Select_Semiconductor_Industry_Companies.git
 	R
 	renv::restore()

 Upon entering the R Console, you should see something to the effect of ``Project 'path/to/Analysis_of_Select_Semiconductor_Industry_Companies' loaded. [renv 0.16.0]``

-Then, in the R Console, run the following commands:
+Then, in the R Console, run the following:

 .. code-block::